BoltTwentyOne/Bolt21-Wallet/web/content/blog/bitcoin-for-beginners.md

 ---
 css: ["blog.css"]
-title: 'Bitcoin for Beginners: Complete Guide to Getting Started in 2024'
+title: "Bitcoin for Beginners: Complete Guide to Getting Started in 2024"
-description: 'New to Bitcoin?
-Learn the basics of cryptocurrency, how Bitcoin works, how to buy and store it safely, and start your journey to financial sovereignty.'
+description: "New to Bitcoin?
+Learn the basics of cryptocurrency, how Bitcoin works, how to buy and store it safely, and start your journey to financial sovereignty."
 date: 2024-11-22
 author: 'Bolt21 Team'
 tags: ['beginner', 'bitcoin', 'guide', 'education']